aarushi-sharma22/llm_cong_predict/docs/PORTING_NOTES.md

 # Porting Notes

 Every deviation from the original R code (`tobiaswolfram/llm_paper`), and every non-obvious fidelity decision, is logged here.
-The stance agreed with the project
-owner: **fix bugs, but document every fix**.
-This file is the audit trail that distinguishes "a documented translation" from "a rewrite."

-Status legend: ✅ done · 🔦 flagged, decision pending real data · ⏳ not yet ported.

 ---

 ## A. Bugs and inconsistencies in the original repo